IProgramInLua/IProgramInLua/README.md

 - 25% caffeine
 - 30% pain
 - 10% rage

-and a 100% reason for forget the name
+and a 100% reason to forget the name